 One of the medical experts who testified during the trial said that talc was “probably a contributing factor in 10,000 cases of ovarian cancer each year.”
 The medical expert, Harvard University’s Dr. Daniel Cramer, has studied the link between ovarian cancer and talcum powder for three decades.

 There are many talc products that were affected by this particular lawsuit, including Johnson’s baby powder, Shower to Shower absorbent body powder and all other powder products containing talc.

 If you have been diagnosed with ovarian cancer and have regularly used powder products containing talc, you should contact an attorney with extensive experience in litigation.
 This will help ensure that you are evaluated properly by a qualified medical expert.
 Depending on the circumstances surrounding your diagnosis and treatment for ovarian cancer, you may be able to seek compensation for economic and non-economic damages from the manufacturer(s) of the talc-based powder product(s) you have used.
 Such financial compensation is sought through a personal injury lawsuit in civil court.

 Because of the severity of ovarian cancer, it is highly recommended that you contact an attorney to help you in seeking compensation as soon as possible.
 The insight of such a professional can prove invaluable.

 For those who have a lost a loved one because of ovarian cancer, compensation may also be sought on behalf of a loved one’s estate in many cases.
 This type of case would be a wrongful death lawsuit and would seek to hold people or entities accountable for your loved one’s death.
 An attorney can provide more information, advice and guidance on your legal options.

-For assistance with your Talcum Powder case, click here to find Talcum Powder attorneys near you or find attorneys in a different state.
+For assistance with your Talcum Powder case, click here to find Talcum Powder lawyers near you or find lawyers in a different state.